 PlayNAIA — Soccer

-Women's soccer was added to the championship event program in 1984-85.
-The NAIA was the first intercollegiate sports governing body to provide championship opportunities for both men and women when the women's program was established 1980.
+Women's soccer was added as a National Championship program in 1984-85.
+The NAIA was the first intercollegiate sports governing body to provide National Championship opportunities for both men and women when the women's program was established 1980.

 PLAYING RULES: The official National Collegiate Athletic Association (NCAA) Men's Soccer Rules are followed for all NAIA regular and postseason play.

-WOMEN'S NATIONAL CHAMPIONSHIP FORMAT: The NAIA Women's Soccer National Championship is a 32-team single elimination tournament.
-Teams are seeded 1-32 using a modified RPI (Rating Percentage Index) system.
-Thirty-two (32) teams compete in 16 National Championship Opening Round matches played on campus sites nationwide.
-Opening-round winners will meet at the final site.
+WOMEN'S NATIONAL CHAMPIONSHIP FORMAT: The NAIA Women's Soccer National Championship is a 31-team single elimination tournament.
+Teams are seeded 1-31 using the NAIA Modified RPI (Rating Percentage Index).
+Thirty-one teams compete in 15 National Championship Opening Round matches played on campus sites nationwide.
+Opening Round winners will join the host team at the final site.

 Find answers in the NAIA Guide to the College-Bound Student-Athlete!